coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Revision/Problems and Solutions.md

 ---
 # Minimum-cost Flow
 Given: a flow network $F$ specified by weighted digraph $D$, source node $s$ and target/sink node $t$, with costs on each edge of $w(e)$.
-Return: Maximum flow through $F$ with the minimum cost
+Return: Maximal flow through $F$ with the minimum cost among all maximal flows

+### Algorithms
+- Busacker-Gowen algorithm